 Facts to consider regarding “female oppression”:

-1. In the United States, women control most of the wealth.
+1. In the United States, women control most of the personal wealth.

 2. Men earn most of the money, but there is no power in earning money, only sweat, stress, and responsibility.
 The real power of money is in spending it.
 And most of the household spending is controlled by women.